toolstack/gp-project-contributors/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for GlotPress as a WordPress plugin that creates a formated list of contributors to a GlotPress project as a shortcode.
+A plugin for GlotPress as a WordPress plugin that creates a formatted list of contributors to a GlotPress project as a shortcode.

 == Description ==

-A plugin for [GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP) that creates a formated list of contributors to a GlotPress project as a shortcode.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP) that creates a formatted list of contributors to a GlotPress project as a shortcode.

 There are two shortcodes available:
 * gp-project-contributors - creates a table of contributors per locale.